horahoradev/horahora/README.md

 ## Local Use Instructions

 1. Install docker, docker-compose, flyway, and make a Backblaze account
-2. Create secrets.env, exporting the following environment variables:
+2. Modify secrets.env.template, adding the relevant values for your use case.
     - ORIGIN_FQDN: this will be the public URL of your Backblaze bucket WITH NO TRAILING SLASH.
-E.g. for me it's: https://f002.backblazeb2.com/file/otomads
+E.g. for me it's: https://f002.backblazeb2.com/file/otomads for backblaze, or https://horahora-dev-otomads.s3-us-west-1.amazonaws.com for s3.
-    - STORAGE_BACKEND: 'b2'
+    - STORAGE_BACKEND: 'b2' or 's3' (depending on which you want to use)
-    - STORAGE_API_ID: the API ID for your Backblaze account
+    - STORAGE_API_ID: the API ID for your Backblaze account if using backblaze, otherwise blank
-    - STORAGE_API_KEY: The API key for your Backblaze account So this would look like: export ORIGIN_FQDN=... export STORAGE_BACKEND=b2 and so on
+    - STORAGE_API_KEY: The API key for your Backblaze account, otherwise blank
+    - BUCKET_NAME: the storage bucket name for b2 or s3

+  Once done, rename secrets.env.template to secrets.env.
+  If you want to use S3, you need to include your aws credentials and config in $HOME/.aws.
+The config and credentials will be mounted into the relevant services at runtime.
+See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html for more information.
 3. Run generate.sh , which will generate docker-compose.yml
 3. docker-compose build
 4. docker-compose up